polterguy/hyper-ide/helpers/help-files/08 - Camphora Five/01 - Introduction.md

 Camphora Five is a CRUD app generator that allows you to create apps declaratively, to collect and edit lists of information.
-Although it is very powerful, and allows you to create your own views in Hyperlambda - It doesn't require you to know any programming to create basic apps.
+Although it is very powerful, and allows you to create your own views in Hyperlambda - It doesn't require you to know any programming to create basic CRUD apps.
 In such a way, it arguably resembles Microsoft Excel or Access.
 Below is a screenshot of Camphora Five.

 https://phosphorusfive.files.wordpress.com/2018/03/camphora-five-screenshot.png